tomaszzmuda/Xabe.FFmpeg/README.md

 Video info contains information about video like: duration, audio format, video format, radio, frame rate, height, width, size in VideoProperties property.

-It is possible to have more elastic way to convert media. **Conversion** class is builder for FFMpeg command.
-You can specify all implemented FFMpeg options and run process:
+It is possible to have more elastic way to convert media. **Conversion** class is builder for FFmpeg command.
+You can specify all implemented FFmpeg options and run process:

 	string output = Path.ChangeExtension(Path.GetTempFileName(), ".mp4");
 	bool result = await ConversionHelper.ToMp4("videofile.mkv", output)